VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. |modalfreqs| replace:: Frequencies of the eigenmodes.
 .. |modalcalc_comsol| replace:: Save file for the COMSOL model with modal results.
-.. |dest| replace:: Designated results output folder.
+.. |dest| replace:: Results output folder.
 .. |measident| replace:: Measurement identifier.
 .. |model_comsol| replace:: Save file for the COMSOL model.
 .. |dummy_heatingdata| replace:: Output file for heating data.
+Heating data is the heat power of the crack as a function of time and position on crack.

 .. |sweep_start_frequency| replace:: Starting frequency for a sweep analysis.
 .. |sweep_step_frequency| replace:: Frequency step for a sweep analysis.